NobleMajo/hivessh/README.md

 HiveSsh is a wrapper library of the `ssh2`-library with additional features and promise-based task execution instead of a callback function approach.

-# Key Features
+# Key features
-HiveSsh offers the following key features:
+HiveSsh provides the following key features:
 - __All-Distributions__: SSH2 and SFTP operations for all Linux servers
-- __Promisified__: Promise-based functions for ease of use
+- __Promisified__: Promise-based operations for ease of use
 - __AbstractPackageManager__: Built-in abstract package manager with support for apt, dnf, and yum, with additional configurability
 - __Exec__: Command execution utilities for event or promise-based error handling and output parsing, filtering, and mapping